 With that said, by entering into a plant-based diet the right way, you can avoid anemia while also cutting out animal products.
 First off, it’s beneficial to understand what anemia is and how to fight it!

 What is Anemia?

 Anemia, also referred to as iron-poor blood, is caused when “your blood does not carry enough oxygen to the rest of your body.”
-While low iron levels are the most common culprit for anemia, it actually piggybacks with other conditions such as heavy periods, ulcers, colon polyps and cancer, blood disorders, and can even be inherited.
+While low iron levels are the most common culprit for anemia, it piggybacks with other conditions such as heavy periods, ulcers, colon polyps, cancer, and blood disorders, and can even be inherited.
 With that said, anemia comes down to three main blood issues: blood loss, high rates of red blood cell destruction, and lack of red blood cell production.

 Anemia and Iron

 While there are a handful of reasons that may cause anemia, diet usually plays a large role.
 This is especially true for those on a strict plant-based, vegetarian, or vegan diet.
 It all comes down to iron consumption.

 Iron is an essential part of a protein called hemoglobin, which transfers oxygen from the lungs to tissues throughout the human body.
 Iron also helps to support the metabolism, is essential for development and growth, and plays an integral role in cellular function, the creation of hormones, and the health of connective tissues.
 When the body suffers from an iron deficiency, red blood cells aren’t able to carry enough oxygen to the body.
 This may cause fatigue, headaches, brittle nails, and shortness of breath, to name just a few of the many symptoms of anemia.